esnet/pypond/docs/source/sanitize.md

 ```
 The `Filler` processor will not start filling until it hits the 4th `Event` in the series.
 That is because it is the first "completely valid" event in the series since we are looking at multiple columns.
 So even though points 2 and 3 of `direction.in` could theoretically be filled, they will not be.

 This behavior may be the desired effect.
-But if this presents a potential problem in the data you are filling, consider chaining multiple `Filler` processors together in a `Pipeline`:
+Only fill the events between columns with simultaneous valid values.
+If this is not appropriate for the data your use case, chain multiple `Filler` processors together in a `Pipeline`:

 ```
     elist = (